 We are, as a species, absolutely prodigious hoarders of intentions.

 The digital version is particularly insidious because there's no physical bulk to confront you.
 You can't see the pile growing.
-The 847 videos take up no space in your flat, make no mess, cost you nothing to store.
-So the psychological pressure to actually deal with them never builds the way it would if they were, say, 847 unread magazines stacked in your hallway.
+Hundreds of saved videos take up no space in your flat, make no mess, cost you nothing to store.
+So the psychological pressure to actually deal with them never builds the way it would if they were, say, hundreds of unread magazines stacked in your hallway.

-This connects to something I wrote about previously - the quiet skill of knowing when a tab has stopped being useful.
+This connects to something we've written about previously - the quiet skill of knowing when a tab has stopped being useful.
 Tabs, saved videos, bookmarked articles - they're all the same cognitive trap wearing different clothes.

 The People Who Disagree Are Wrong (Sorry)